Pop Goes My Love/Scratch Goes My Dub

-"Pop Goes My Love"/"Scratch Goes My Dub" is a single recorded for Beggars Banquet Records by British group Freeez.
-It was produced by Arthur Baker and featured on the album Gonna Get You.
-The song reached #26 in the UK Singles Chart.
-In the United States, the single reached #47 on the Billboard R&B singles chart and #5 in the Hot Dance Club Play chart.
+"Pop Goes My Love"/"Scratch Goes My Dub" is a song by British group Freeez, released as a single in 1983 on Beggars Banquet Records.
+It was produced by Arthur Baker and is from the group's second album Gonna Get You.
+The song reached No. 26 on the UK Singles Chart.
+In the United States, the single reached No. 47 on the Billboard R&B singles chart and No. 5 on the Hot Dance Club Play chart.